SeanFellowes/SocketMeister/README.md

 The [SocketMeister.Silverlight]() NuGet package is no longer maintained and doesn't work with SocketMeister 10 or above.

+## SocketMeister Version 10
+SocketMeister Version 10 is a significant upgrade on earlier versions (1.x.x, 2.x.x, 3.x.x and 4.x.x).
+Although the public interface hasn't changed, previous versions of SocketMeister do not work with Version 10.
+If you upgrade to version 10 you will need to upgrade and rollout all software using SocketClient and SocketServer.
+Older clients will fail to connect to SocketServer 10.

+SocketMeister 10 introduces robust handshaking and version awareness between clients and servers.
+Thich will allow for future functionality to be introduced without breaking backward compatibility.

 ## Simple Example

 The following example shows how easy it is to setup a basic server and client.
 It achieves the following: